 Digital tools have unlocked access to health information and services for people globally, though access remains a challenge across most geographies.

-I am driven by the conviction that everyone has a right to health.
-But today, at least half the world’s population has no access to essential health services.
+Today, at least half the world’s population has no access to essential health services.
 The provider-to-client model that is at the heart of health systems must be complemented with a self-care model through which people are enabled to make active, informed health decisions to promote health, prevent disease, maintain health and cope with illness and disability with or without the support of a health worker.
-Many health issues can already be diagnosed and managed through self-care interventions, and the list continues to grow.

 Enhance public health literacy and education, and implement public awareness campaigns on self-care interventions for health and well-being.